User Story Map (Diagram)

 The User Story Editor in Software Ideas Modeler supports two kinds of user stories - standard user story and epic user story.
 An epic user story represents a module, a component, or a complex task within a system.
-Sometimes, a standard user story may also further structured.
-You can add a sub user story to a user story.
-The sub user stories are a little bit offset from the column beginning.
+Sometimes, a standard user story may also be further structured.
+You can add a sub-user story to a user story.
+The sub-user stories are a little bit offset from the column beginning.

 User Story Diagram Elements

-Software Ideas modeler supports these user story diagram elements:
+Software Ideas modeler supports these user story map elements:

 - User Story